 – The costs for shipping documents through an overnight delivery service can quickly add up, especially when multiple changes are being made to your designs.
 But once you have stored data digitally, you can transmit the information electronically at virtually no cost within seconds.

 – Quick transmission time isn’t your only time savings.
-In addition to the reduced delivery time just mentioned, there is also a time-savings associated with dealing with electronic files compared to paper files.
+In addition to the reduced delivery time just mentioned, there are also time-savings associated with dealing with electronic files compared to paper files.
 Printing paper documents and taking the time to package and ship them can be a headache.
 You and your staff have more important work to do.

 – Compared to a hand drawing, it is usually faster and much easier to make changes to a drawing saved in a format that is readable by CAD and BIM programs.